hdorgeval/puppeteer-core-controller/README.md

   - then hover over the selector;
   - then waits for the selector to be enabled (ie: no disabled attribute)
   - then clicks on the selector.

 ---

+### hover([options])

+- options: {steps: number, timeoutInMilliseconds: number }

+  `timeoutInMilliseconds` option enables the hover method to wait for the selector to appear in the DOM before attempting to move the mouse on it.
+Defaults to 30000 (30 seconds).
+Pass 0 to disable this timeout.

+  with an additional property: `timeoutInMilliseconds`.
+This option enables the click method to wait for the selector to appear in the DOM before attempting to click on it.
+Defaults to 30000 (30 seconds).

+---